-“How many days are you at the Wiesn (Oktoberfest) for?” asked the German girl across the table from me, wearing her Bavarian dirndl.
+“How many days are you at the Wiesn (Oktoberfest) for?” the German girl wearing her Bavarian dirndl across the table asked me.

-But I survived the experience and had a great time, made a lot of new friends, hardened my liver a bit, met some cool travel bloggers, and learned just how to plan the perfect Oktoberfest trip.
+But I survived the experience – and in the process had a great time, made a lot of new friends, hardened my liver, met some other cool travel bloggers, and learned just how to plan the perfect Oktoberfest trip.

 What is Oktoberfest?

-It’s great to see so many people dressed up in traditional Bavarian clothes (lederhosen for guys, dirndls for girls), having a good time, celebrating, and drinking good beer.
-I think these pictures and video paint the scene quite nicely:
+Oktoberfest is a wild, wild time.
+An estimated 7 million people visit every year, with the majority of those Germans (they represent 85% of attendees)!
+You’ll see just about everyone dressed up in traditional Bavarian clothes (lederhosen for guys, dirndls for girls), having a good time, and drinking lots and lots of beer.
+These pictures and video will help paint the scene for you:

 You get a lot of people chugging beer….